-Paper outlines are currently not available for this paper.
-Please contact the Faculty or School office for further details.
+The following 2018 paper outlines are available for ARTSC110.
+Please contact the Faculty or School office for details on 2019 outlines.

-Available Subjects: Theatre Studies | Anthropology | English | Environmental Planning | Geography | History | International Languages and Cultures | Industrial Relations and Human Resource Management | Linguistics | Screen and Media Studies | Music | Philosophy | Political Science | Population Studies | Psychology | Sociology | Social Policy | Writing Studies
+Available Subjects: Anthropology | Disciplinary Foundation Papers | English | Environmental Planning | Geography | History | International Languages and Cultures | Industrial Relations and Human Resource Management | Linguistics | Screen and Media Studies | Music | Philosophy | Political Science | Population Studies | Psychology | Sociology | Social Policy | Theatre Studies | Writing Studies

 Other available years: Old Worlds - New Worlds - ARTSC110 (2018)